 Simple service and brochure sites: A five to fifteen page site for a professional services firm, a consulting practice, or a company division is well within what modern builders handle.
 The design decisions are standard, the content is static, and the main requirements are credibility and a contact form.

-Campaign and product landing pages: Single-page sites optimized for one conversion goal (webinar registration, product launch, lead magnet) are a natural fit.
-Tools like Framer AI and Vercel’s v0 produce polished, conversion-focused single-page layouts quickly and cheaply.
+Campaign and product landing pages: Single-page sites optimized for one conversion goal, such as webinar registration, product launch, or a lead magnet, are a natural fit.
+Tools like Framer AI and Vercel’s v0 can produce polished, conversion-focused single-page layouts quickly.

 Fast-launch MVPs with simple requirements: If the product is primarily a service and the website’s job is to explain what you do and capture leads, an AI builder removes weeks of overhead.
-Developers using AI coding assistants like Cursor now report 30-40% faster delivery times for standard web projects, but for truly simple requirements, a no-code builder reaches “good enough” in hours.
+AI coding assistants can also speed up standard web projects, but for truly simple requirements, a no-code builder can reach “good enough” quickly.

 The common thread: AI builders work well when the website’s job is to communicate, not to operate.